AdaCore/ada_coding_standards/ada_coding_standards/chapters/guidelines/concurrency/con02_use_the_jorvik_profile.rst

 Noncompliant Code Example
 +++++++++++++++++++++++++++

 Any code disallowed by the profile.
-Remediation is "high" because use of the facilities outside the subset can be difficult to retrofit into compliance.
+Remediation is **high** because use of the facilities outside the subset can be difficult to retrofit into compliance.

 .. include:: examples/con02.adb